 There is a closed formula, due to R.~Stanley, counting the number $r_n$ of wiring representations of simple M{\"o}bius arrangements of $n$ pseudolines, namely

-Most of the proofs of this formula if not all are based on connections between standard Young Tableaux, reduced words and arrangements of pseudolines (see~\cite{s-nrdec-84,eg-bt-87,ls-shaca-82,h-deaic-92,f-srwce-01}).
+Most of the proofs of this formula, if not all, are based on connections between standard Young Tableaux, reduced words and arrangements of pseudolines; cf.~\cite{s-nrdec-84,eg-bt-87,ls-shaca-82,h-deaic-92,f-srwce-01}.
 Are there similar connections for M{\"o}bius arrangements of double pseudolines?
 Is there any similar formula counting the number of wiring representations of simple M{\"o}bius arrangements of double pseudolines?

-Say that an arrangement of $n$ double pseudolines is realizable if it is the dual of a family of $n$ disjoint discs of the standard two-dimensional \projectivegeometry\ ${\cal P}_2(\mathbb{R})$.
+Say that an arrangement of $n$ double pseudolines is realizable if it is the dual of a family of $n$ disjoint disks of the standard two-dimensional projective plane $\spp$.
 In that case one can think of the arrangement as the trace on the unit sphere of $\mathbb{R}^3$ of a centrally symmetric affine arrangement of $2n$ planes with the property that the distance to the origin of any line defined as the intersection of $d$ of these planes is less than~$1$.
 The open question is then the following : Is any arrangement of double pseudolines the trace on the unit sphere of a centrally symmetric affine arrangement of pseudoplanes in $\mathbb{R}^3$?

-Arrangements of double pseudolines are dual families of families of pairwise disjoint convex bodies of \gpps.
-What is the smallest example which is not realizable as the dual of a family of pairwise disjoint disks of the standard \projectivegeometry\ ${\cal P}_2(\mathbb{R})$?
+Arrangements of double pseudolines are dual families of families of pairwise disjoint convex bodies of projective planes.
+What is the smallest example which is not realizable as the dual of a family of pairwise disjoint disks of the standard projective plane $\spp$?
 (By a disk we mean a convex body whose boundary is a circle, i.e., the intersection of the unit sphere of $\mathbb{R}^3$ with an affine plane.)